madcatmk2/greatLiaison-frontend/README.md

 The `npm start` command initializes watchify, which updates the bundled app.js upon any change to the source code, before starting the web server.

+If running in a production environment, use `npm run prod-start`, which sets the NODE_ENV to production.

 If running this app on Windows, please run the following two commands in separate windows:

 ```sh